Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-MailboxPermissionsUpdate/README.md

 # HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/

-# Forum Thread
+## Getting help
+_If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/service-automation/290-helloid-sa-exchange-online-update-mailbox-permissions)_

+## HelloID Docs
-The Forum thread for any questions or remarks regarding this connector can be found at: https://forum.helloid.com/forum/helloid-connectors/service-automation/290-helloid-sa-exchange-online-update-user
+The official HelloID documentation can be found at: https://docs.helloid.com/